Cash flow model output

 The output of a cash flow model is a table where rows represent periods and columns represent variables.
 Data are the values of the variables for the given period.

-The structure of the output depends on two settings:
+The structure of the output depends on the following settings:

-• OUTPUT_COLUMNS - list of output columns (by default - all).
+• OUTPUT_VARIABLES - list of output variables (by default - all).

 Let's see some examples.

-By default, the AGGREGATE setting is set to True.
+By default, the GROUP_BY setting is set to None.
 This configuration creates an aggregated output.

 settings = {